First Tank Guide Tank Logo

 What Kinds of Aquarium Heaters Are There and What Is My Fish Tank Heater For?

 Most aquariums have heaters, but there are often questions about these very common pieces of fish tank equipment.
 There are several types of aquarium heaters available, both internal (the heating element is in the fish tank) and external (the heating element is not in the fish tank).
-External heaters come in two varieties: in line heaters and in filter heaters, though there occasionally mention of in sump heaters (don't worry, I'll cover those too).
+External heaters come in two varieties: in-line heaters and in-filter heaters, though there occasionally mention of in-sump heaters (don't worry, I'll cover those too).
 Internal heaters come in three varieties: hanging, submersible, and substrate.
 All heaters also need a thermostat to switch the heater on and off as necessary to maintain the desired temperature.

-Hanging Heaters
+Hanging Aquarium Heaters

-Hanging heaters are the most common and least expensive heaters available.
-Almost all aquarium kits contain a hanging heater to help new aquariists maintain correct water temperature.
-These heaters hang (as the name implies) off the back of the tank, with a glass tube containing the heater element set into the water.
+These heaters hang (as the name implies) off the top edge of the fish tank, usually at the back of the aquarium, with a glass tube containing the heater element set into the water.
 A hanging heater will require you to cut an opening in the aquarium hood to accommodate the head of the heater, but most aquarium hoods come with a section designed to be cut to accommodate hanging heaters or filters.
-It is also important to make sure you secure the heater to the back of the aquarium correctly so that it does not get knocked about, as this could break the glass sheath on the heater, posing a risk of electrocution to you and your fish, and possibly a risk of fire.

 It is important to note that hanging heaters are inappropriate - even dangerous - for marine or brackish water aquariums, as the salt can get into the tube and cause corrosion or electrical shorts.

-Submersible Heaters
+Submersible Aquarium Heaters

 Submersible heaters are usually attached to the back of the aquarium by a clip with suction cups.
 It is important that you keep the heater off of the gravel, as the difference in heat conductivity between the water and the gravel could result in the glass of the heater cracking.
 It is also important that you provide enough space between the heater and the gravel or the side of the tank to insure that no fish will get caught against the heater and get burned.

-Substrate Heaters
+Aquarium Substrate Heaters

-Substrate heaters are the least common of the internal heaters for aquarium use.
+Aquarium substrate heaters are the least common of the internal aquarium heaters for hobby or pet keeping use.
 Substrate heaters consist of a coil or grid of wire in an insulator which is buried in the aquarium gravel or substrate.
 The wire itself is the element for the heater, and when the heater is on, this wire becomes warm and heats the gravel in the tank.
 The heat is then radiated from the gravel to warm the water.
-When the water become warm enough, the thermostat will switch the heater off.
-Substrate heaters are supposed to be particularly beneficial for planted tanks where the gravel may act as an insulator and keep the plants' roots too cool.
+When the water becomes warm enough, the thermostat will switch the heater off.

-Occasionally you may hear about in sump heaters.
-Usually an in sump heater is nothing more than a submersible heater that is set up in the sump of a trickle filter rather than in the tank itself.
-This configuration provides better safety for the fish by minimizing the risk of the heater getting damaged by a belligerent fish such as Oscars and by making it impossible for a fish to get caught under or behind the heater.
+Usually an in-sump aquarium heater is nothing more than a submersible aquarium heater that is set up in the sump of a trickle filter rather than in the fish tank itself.
+This configuration provides better safety for the fish by minimizing the risk of the aquarium heater getting damaged by a belligerent fish such as an Oscar, making it much less likely that something would get knocked against or fall onto the aquarium heater and breaking it, making is less likely that the aquarium heater would get damages while the aquarium was being cleaned, and by making it impossible for a fish to get caught under or behind the aquarium heater and getting burned.

 Other Considerations